-Beijing's problem: to reduce its emissions of NOx (oxides of nitrogen) from boilers for public health.
-Strict limits on NOx emissions from boilers were introduced to fight smog in Beijing.
-Dr. Gregory Zdaniuk, Joel Moreau and Lu Liu are looking into the use of wet combustion, topic evoked for a long time on Econologie.com in particular via the works of Rémi Guillet who publishes his ideas and works regularly.
+Beijing's problem: reducing its NOx (nitrogen oxides) emissions from boilers for public health.
+Strict limits on NOx emissions from boilers have been introduced to fight smog in Beijing.
+Dr Gregory Zdaniuk, Joël Moreau and Lu Liu discuss the use of wet combustion, topic evoked for a long time on Econologie.com in particular via the works of Rémi Guillet who publishes his ideas and works regularly.

 Beijing suffers from pollution and seeks solutions

-China's very rapid industrial growth has led to significant levels of air pollution, which of course impacts on the health of the Chinese, in the big cities especially and for many years!
-The causes are road traffic, the coal industries and the heating of buildings.
-The Beijing Municipality wants to improve the air quality and is at the forefront of the fight against air pollution.
-It is making great efforts to address this, including banning new coal installations, limiting traffic and applying new technologies to improve combustion and reduce NOx in particular.
-The wet combustion is one of these techniques of the future!
+China's very rapid industrial growth has led to significant levels of air pollution, which obviously has an impact on the health of the Chinese, in the big cities more particularly and for many years!
+The causes are road traffic, coal industries and heating of buildings.
+Beijing Municipality wants to improve air quality and is at the forefront of the fight against air pollution.
+It is making great efforts to remedy this, in particular by banning new coal-fired installations, limiting traffic and applying new technologies to improve combustion and reduce NOx in particular.
+The wet combustion is one of those techniques of the future!

 A ban on coal for new installations